-- Focus on positive things: life can be stressful and life can bring you down from time to time.
-Positive things in your life makes it easier to become or stay motivated.
+- Focus on positive things: life can be stressful, and life can bring you down from time to time.
+Positive things in your life make it easier to become or stay motivated.

-- Have fun: if you are not enjoying what you are doing that it will be very challenging to continue doing it.
+- Have fun: if you are not enjoying what you are doing, it will be challenging to continue doing it.
 Note that having fun does not mean slacking off.
 Fitness is not easy, but the results are worth it.

 Motivation is a valuable tool when it comes to you and your fitness.
 While fitness can be attained without motivation, doubt, fear, stress, frustration, fatigue, and many other things can derail you from your fitness aspirations.
-You can find motivation from a variety of sources include through achievements, through incentives, out of fear and socially.
-When you find motivation use it and when you lose motivation look for it.
-To help stay motivated, you should set fitness goals, avoid excuses, leverage a support network, find positive aspects of your life, celebrate you accomplishments and of course have fun.
-Remember, when it comes to fitness, it is as much of a mental workout as it is a physical workout.
+You can find motivation from a variety of sources include through achievements, through incentives, out of fear, and socially.
+When you find motivation, use it and when you lose motivation, look for it.
+To help stay motivated, you should set fitness goals, avoid excuses, leverage a support network, find positive aspects of your life, celebrate your accomplishments and, of course, have fun.
+Remember, it is as much of a mental workout when it comes to fitness as it is a physical workout.